jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 ## 4. Descriptive statistics

-Please fill out the spreadsheet and use the naming convention:
+Please fill out the spreadsheet as with SCALLOP/CVD1 with naming convention:

 * STUDY.descriptives.DATE.xls
 * Where STUDY is a short (14 characters or less) identifier for the population studied, which is the same for all files provided by your study.